bhartiy/learnsellacious/pages/07.product/05.bulk-image-upload/docs.md

 You can upload more than one images in products.
 You can also add a primary image and video (YouTube/Vimeo) in products.
 To upload images and videos in products follow steps described below:

 1. Go to the sellacious panel.
-2. In left menu bar go to Shop > Product Catelog.
+2. In left menu bar go to Shop > Product Catalogue.

 ![](product_catalogue.jpg)